 Comfortable center with casual seating, computer classrooms, video viewing classroom

-Language learning media subscriptions: Mango Languages, Yabla, SCOLA (international television)
+Language learning media subscriptions: Mango Languages, Yabla, and SCOLA (international television)

-We have University provided solutions as well.
-Academic Innovation (AI) offers digital infrastructure at scale (large scale tech solutions), curricular innovation (from MOOCs to interdisciplinary programs) and learning analytics (informed choices improving outcomes).
+We have university-provided solutions as well.
+Academic Innovation (AI) offers digital infrastructure at scale (large scale tech solutions), curricular innovation (from massive open online courses (MOOCs) to interdisciplinary programs) and learning analytics (informed choices improving outcomes).